mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 Note the differences from our earlier data type definition:
 (i) we write "record" instead of "data",
-(ii) we have moved some of the type parameters into so-called *fields* using the ``field`` keyword,
+(ii) we have moved the constructor's arguments into so-called fields, (iii) we no longer have to specify a constructor.
-(iii) we no longer have to specify a constructor (in fact, we still could specify a specifically named constructor if we wanted to).
+(In fact, we still could specify a specifically named constructor if we wanted to, which would then work exactly as the constructor of our earlier data type, i.e. it might be useful for patter matching.)

 The theorem now becomes: